uGR17/TIMEX_CLUSTERING/timexseries_clustering/documentation.md

   values.
 If not specified the frequency will be infered.
 - `columns_to_load_from_url`: comma-separated string of columns's names which will be read from the CSV file.
 If not specified, all columns will be read;
-- `add_diff_column`: comma-separated string of columns's names for which a corresponding column containing the diff values should be created.
-They will be created with the name `col_name_diff`.
-Note that the first row of the dataset will be discarded;
 - `timeseries_names`: dictionary of key-values (old_name: new_name) used to rename some columns in the CSV;
 - `dateparser_options`: dictionary of key-values which will be given to `dateparser.parse()`.
 This is useful to set the date format if it is not common.
 Refer to `dateparser` documentation for the available options.